entelect-incubator/.NET/Phase 5/Step 2/README.md

 [Response Compression](https://docs.microsoft.com/en-us/aspnet/core/performance/response-compression?view=aspnetcore-5.0)

-To improve the response time we will be adding compression in.
-THere is a variety of other things you can do to improve performance.
+To improve the response time we will be adding compression.
+There is a variety of other things you can do to improve performance.
 This is just a few things you can do.

 Open up Startup.cs in Pezza.API